The Ultimate Gardening Gift Guide (for any budget)

 Gardening Gift #3: Garden Water Dechlorinator

 As you may know, municipal water is full of chlorine that is intended to kill microbes that might otherwise make you sick if you drank them.
-The problem is that chlorine is a very blunt weapon that does not distinguish between good and bad microorganisms: it kills them all.
-Watering your living soil with chlorinated water can lead to less healthy, more disease-prone plants.
+The problem is that chlorine is a very blunt weapon that does not distinguish between good and bad microorganisms: it generally kills them all.
+Watering your living soil with chlorinated water can lead to less healthy and biodiverse soil, which can lead to less healthy plants.

 That’s why we use a water dechlorinator in our garden, and recommend other gardeners do as well.
 Our dechlorinator screws on and off in 30 seconds and works great (we also use it when filling up our duck pond and duck water bowls).